dannyberns/IntroSite/README.md

 # Intro - Me.

-A One pager intro of myself and the things I'm passionate about.
+A one pager intro of myself and the things I'm passionate about.

 ## Links